Mike55Young/BDMref/README.md

 ## Version History

+### Version 2.4
+* Bugfix.
+Program would crash if father's given name was missing on the Victorian website
+* Bugfix.
+Remove stray "\" from found before apostrophes on the NSW website (e.g. O\Keefe)
+* Updates to output format files:
+*   Make gender field in output format more obvious by prefixing with "Gender: "
+*   Output mother's birth surname (Vic only) in parentheses after her name at the birth/death e.g. O'Keefe, Mary (FARRELL)

 ### Version 2.3
 * Bugfix.
 Support change to Qld website where first entry in column 2 is no longer the ordering information